 Perhaps Jesus was a revolutionary thinker but, because everyone’s theology was so embedded in Judaism, He needed to use their belief in a Messiah to get them to listen to Him.
 Perhaps His teaching was so important and beneficial to the Jews that to garner the appropriate attention He claimed that He had been given divine authority by God to speak such things.
-I agree that Jesus did believe He had something important to say and accomplish and that if one were to follow Him they would find the Kingdom of God and/or eternal life.
+I agree that Jesus did believe He had something important to say and accomplish and that if one were to follow Him they would find the Kingdom of God and eternal life.
 But to use such a massive lie to get people to listen?
 If Jesus was a noble and humble teacher who wanted nothing more than to aid the Jews, why resort to such abhorrent trickery and deception?
 His lie goes entirely against the theory’s portrait of Jesus.
 If He was a noble moral teacher, why make such extraordinary, unprovable claims.

 This also begs the question of how Jesus persuaded His listeners to believe and follow Him at all.
 A claim to divinity would not have been enough to persuade anyone, even the most gullible, to commit one of the greatest sins in the Torah.

 Thou shalt have no other gods before me.
 (Exodus 20:3)